 The bill as drafted by legislative counsel leaves space both for the insertion of a bill number, which is assigned chronologically based on the date of introduction, and for the Parliamentarian's office to note the committee(s) to which the measure was referred.
-A Member need not seek recognition from the chamber's presiding officer in order to introduce a measure.
-22 Following introduction, Members often summarize the purpose and merits of their proposal in a statement published in the "Extension of Remarks" section of the Congressional Record.
-23
+A Member need not seek recognition from the chamber's presiding officer in order to introduce a measure.21 Following introduction, Members often summarize the purpose and merits of their proposal in a statement published in the "Extension of Remarks" section of the Congressional Record.22

-Since the 112th Congress, House rules have required Members to provide at the time of introduction a statement of constitutional authority indicating why Congress has the authority to enact the proposed bill or joint resolution.24 The bill clerk does not accept a bill or joint resolution for introduction that lacks a constitutional authority statement.
-Clause 7(c) of Rule XII establishes that the statement must be as "specific as practicable," and must be attached to the bill when it is
+Since the 112th Congress, House rules have required Members to provide at the time of introduction a statement of constitutional authority indicating why Congress has the authority to enact the proposed bill or joint resolution.23 The bill clerk does not accept a bill or joint resolution for introduction that lacks a constitutional authority statement.
+Clause 7(c) of Rule XII establishes that the statement must be as "specific as practicable," and must be attached to the bill when it is dropped in the hopper for introduction.
+If no such statement is provided, then the measure will be

-19 Staff may also have legislation introduced on a Member's behalf by delivering it by hand to the cloakroom.
+18 Staff may also have legislation introduced on a Member's behalf by delivering it by hand to the cloakroom.
 The Republican cloakroom is located in Room H-223 of the Capitol (5-7350), and the Democratic cloakroom is in Room H-222 (5-7330).
 Staff customarily write their name and contact information on the back of the bill when it is introduced.

-20 A form to add cosponsors is available on HouseNet, the House's internal website, at https://housenet.house.gov/sites/housenet.house.gov/files/forms/Add-Cosponsor-Form.pdf.
-For more information on sponsoring and cosponsoring legislation in the House, see CRS Report RS22477, Sponsorship and Cosponsorship of House Bills, by (name re dacted) .
+19 A form to add cosponsors is available on HouseNet, the House's internal website, at https://housenet.house.gov/sites/housenet.house.gov/files/forms/Add-Cosponsor-Form.pdf.